 "THE SIMPLE ACT OF A PHONE CALL BY THE DEPUTY AS WELL AS THE DEPUTY’S COMPASSION WHICH DRIVES THE CALL, IS OFTEN ENOUGH TO HELP SOMEONE FIND MOMENTARY PEACE."

 SUPPORTING THE PEOPLE

-And finally, and maybe most importantly, we rely on the deputies to let us know who is needing a conversation and prayer with the chaplain.
-With more than 600 men and women incarcerated in the jail each day, there is no way for us touch base with everyone in a timely way.
-Because our staff is so small and the jail so large, often weeks if not months pass between chaplain visits to a pod or cell block.
+We make every effort to visit every housing unit every week.
+However, with more than 650 men and women incarcerated in the jail each day, there is no way for us touch base with everyone 24 hours a day.
+We rely on the deputies, staff, and the mental health professionals to let us know who is needing a conversation and prayer with the chaplain.
 During these gaps deputies frequently call us to say, “So and so would really appreciate a conversation with you.
-When can I let him know you’ll be stopping by?”
+When can I let them know you’ll be stopping by?”
 The simple act of a phone call by the deputy as well as the deputy’s compassion which drives the call, is often enough to help someone find momentary peace.
 We are grateful for this support, as it helps us prioritize our time, ensuring that we are spending time with the people who are most in need of a conversation and a prayer.

 IN THEIR CARE

 INDIVIDUAL SPIRITUAL CARE